zakenton/UIKit-Dodo-Pizza/readMe.md

 ## 📱 About The Project

 This application replicates the core functionality of the Dodo Pizza web interface, providing users with a convenient way to order pizza and other products.
-The project demonstrates proficiency with modern iOS development technologies.

 > ⚠️ Status: **Work in progress** — the delivery map and user menu are still under development.